The Blaze (women's cricket)

 The Blaze, previously known as Lightning, are a women's cricket team that represent the county of Nottinghamshire in English domestic women's cricket.
 Previously The Blaze represented the wider East Midlands region, in a regionalised structure from 2020 to 2024.
 The Blaze's home matches are held at various grounds, including Trent Bridge and the Haslegrave Ground, Loughborough.
-As of 2025 they play in the Women's One-Day Cup and Women's T20 Blast.
+As of 2025, they play in the Women's One-Day Cup, the Women's Twenty20 Cup and the Women's T20 Blast.
 They are captained by Kirstie Gordon and coached by Craig Cumming.

 Founded in 2020, Lightning carried over many elements of the WCSL team Loughborough Lightning.
 Until 2024, Lightning/The Blaze were partnered with four counties: Nottinghamshire, Leicestershire, Derbyshire and Lincolnshire.
 After being renamed The Blaze in 2023, the team won their first title in 2024, the Charlotte Edwards Cup, by defeating South East Stars in the final.

 History

 In 2020, women's cricket in England and Wales was restructured, creating eight new 'regional hub' teams, with the intention of playing both 50-over and 20-over cricket.
 The East Midlands team, then known as Lightning, were one of the sides created under this structure, effectively replacing the Women's Cricket Super League team Loughborough Lightning and representing the region, partnering with Nottinghamshire, Leicestershire, Derbyshire and Lincolnshire, as well as Loughborough University.
 The side was to be captained by Kathryn Bryce and coached by Rob Taylor.
 Due to the COVID-19 pandemic, the 2020 season was truncated, and only 50-over cricket was played, in the Rachael Heyhoe Flint Trophy.
 Lightning finished bottom of the North Group in the competition, winning two of their six matches.
 At the end of the season, five Lightning players were given full-time domestic contracts, the first of their kind in England: Kathryn Bryce, Sarah Bryce, Bethan Ellis, Lucy Higham and Abigail Freeborn.

 The following season, 2021, Lightning competed in both the Rachael Heyhoe Flint Trophy and the newly-formed Twenty20 competition, the Charlotte Edwards Cup.
 Lightning played their home matches at various grounds, including Trent Bridge and Grace Road.
 In the Charlotte Edwards Cup the side finished bottom of their group, losing all six of their matches.
 In the Rachael Heyhoe Flint Trophy, Lightning finished fourth in the group of eight, winning three of their seven matches.
 In the final match of the season, Lightning scored 320/6 in their victory over Central Sparks, with the Bryce sisters, Kathryn and Sarah, sharing a 207-run partnership, the highest across the competition.
 Lightning bowler Kirstie Gordon was the leading wicket-taker in the competition, with 16 wickets.
 Rob Taylor left his role as Head Coach at the end of the season, and was later replaced by Chris Guest.